This simple, no-cook, homemade vanilla ice cream is creamy, refreshing, and so easy to make. It’s perfect all through the summer…and any time!

 For creamier ice cream…

-You’ll notice that this recipe calls for heavy cream, half and half, and whole milk.
-All of them have a higher fat content, with heavy cream having the highest amount.
+You’ll notice that this recipe calls for heavy cream, and half and half.
+They have a higher fat content, with heavy cream having the highest amount.
 This fat content is what creates a creamier ice cream consistency.
-While you can substitute the whole milk for 2% or even 1%, just know that it will not be as creamy.
+While you can substitute whole milk, or even 2% milk for the half and half, just know that it will not be as creamy.
 The lower fat content also has a tendency to end up being more icy after being stored in the freezer.
 Refrigerating the ice cream mixture before it goes into the ice cream freezer also helps it freeze faster and reduce the ice crystallization.

 How to store homemade ice cream